AWOoooo-ly Fiber Workshop

-Visual artist and author-illustrator Lucky Platt creates children’s picture books, life size bear paintings, mixed media animations, relief prints, paper sculptures and more delights in her lakeside home studio in rural Maine, where she lives with her husband James Macdonald (a master woodworker, luthier and marquetry artist) and a teenage border terrier.
+Visual artist and author-illustrator Lucky Platt creates children’s picture books, life size bear paintings, mixed media animations, relief prints, paper sculptures and more delights in her lakeside home studio in rural Maine, where she lives with her husband James Macdonald (a woodworker, luthier and marquetry artist) and a teenage border terrier.
 Lucky works with a range of traditional art mediums – oil paint, ink, gouache, graphite, colored pencil – in eclectic combinations.

 Lucky has presented art and writing workshops for children and adults through the Maine Crafts Association, Schoodic Arts for All, the Maine Arts Commission, Rockland Public Library and Maine Media Workshops & College.
 Her stories explore themes of resilience, healing, positive self expression and inclusion.
 She has shown her work in galleries and non-traditional art spaces in Maine, New York, Pennsylvania and Madrid, Spain.

 Lucky grew up in northeast PA and studied painting, drawing and printmaking at Vassar College, the School of the Art Institute of Chicago, and Complutense City University of Madrid.
 She is committed to enriching her craft, and has participated in workshops with Maine Women Writers’ Collection, Anderson Ranch Arts Center, Farnsworth Art Museum, Society of Visual Storytelling, SCBWI, and Haystack Mountain School of Crafts, among others.